sycuricon/starship/README.md

 ```
 After these, you will find your ditstream under `build/vivado/obj`, named `TestHarness.bit`.

 You can open `build/vivado/TestHarness.xpr` to download your bitsream.
 But before you download the bitstream to the board, you should prepare the test program on a SD/TF card.
+Note that the program should place on the 2048th selector of the SD card without filesystem.
 ```bash
 # Get your card number, replace x with your number
 $ dmesg | tail